exasol/spark-connector/doc/user_guide/user_guide.md

 spark-shell --jars spark-connector-s3_2.13-2.0.0-spark-3.4.1-assembly.jar
 ```

+## AWS Authentication

+If S3 intermediate storage is used, proper AWS Authentication parameters has to be provided:

+* Spark has to be able to read and write into S3 (to export and import dataframe's data);
+* Database has to be able to read and write into S3 (to perform `IMPORT` and `EXPORT` statements).

+There are several ways to provide AWS credentials and concrete method depends on configuration of your cloud infrastructure.
+Here we cover main scenarios and configuration options you can tweak.

+### Credential Providers

+The first option is `awsCredentialsProvider` with which you can specify list of ways credentials are retrieved from your spark environment.
+This parameter is not required and if not specified, default list of credentials providers are being used.
+At the moment of writing, this list includes the following credentials providers:

+* `org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider`: credentials are explicitly set with options `awsAccessKeyId` and `awsSecretAccessKey`.
+* `com.amazonaws.auth.EnvironmentVariableCredentialsProvider`: credentials are retrieved from environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (of Spark process).
+* `com.amazonaws.auth.InstanceProfileCredentialsProvider`: credentials are retrieved from EC2 instance IAM role.

+There are many more other credential providers in Amazon Hadoop library and 3rd party libraries.
+If you need to change default behaviour, you can set `awsCredentialsProvider` option to list of comma-separated classes.

+In details you can read about Credentials Providers in [this document](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3).

+### Explicitly provided credentials
+If you want to specify Access Key ID and Secret Access Key explicitly you can set options `awsAccessKeyId` and `awsSecretAccessKey`.

+Alternatively, you can set environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your Spark cluster configuration.

+In both cases, credentials will be used for S3 operations from Spark's side and forwarded to the database in `IMPORT` and `EXPORT` commands (as `USER 'key' IDENTIFIED BY 'secret_key'` parameters).

+### Using EC2 Instance Profile
+In AWS you can attach permissions to the role associated with EC2 instance your Spark cluster is working.
+In that case, S3 credentials are extracted from instance profile automatically by `InstanceProfileCredentialsProvider`, so you don't need to pass any options.

+In this scenario, no credentials are being put in `IMPORT` and `EXPORT` DB commands, so you need to make sure that DB has proper access to S3 bucket you're using for intermediate storage.

+If database is running in EC2, it is possible to use EC2 Instance Profiles, but it has to be enabled explicitly, as described in [this document](https://exasol.my.site.com/s/article/Changelog-content-15155?language=en_US).

 ## Configuration Options

 In this section, we describe the common configuration parameters that are used for both JDBC and S3 variants to facilitate the integration between Spark and Exasol clusters.